XGenerationLab/XiYan-SQL/README.md

 # XiYan-SQL: A Multi-Generator Ensemble Framework for Text-to-SQL

 ## News🔥
++ `Apr.
+29, 2025` 🌟 We are excited to update our new [XiYanSQL-QwenCoder-2504](https://github.com/XGenerationLab/XiYanSQL-QwenCoder) series models.
+This version includes significant optimizations over the previous version, achieving new SOTA performance for single models.
+We welcome everyone to try it out.

 + `Mar.
 21, 2025` 🌟 Want a high security data access?
 [XiYan-MCP-server](https://github.com/XGenerationLab/xiyan_mcp_server) now supports the local mode, which runs [XiYanSQL-QwenCoder-3B](https://www.modelscope.cn/models/XGenerationLab/XiYanSQL-QwenCoder-3B-2502) on your own PC/Mac.

 + `Mar.
 20, 2025` 🌟 We are excited to announce that XiYanSQL-QwenCoder-32B can be used directly through **ModelScope API**.
 For details, see [XiYanSQL-QwenCoder-32B-2412](https://www.modelscope.cn/models/XGenerationLab/XiYanSQL-QwenCoder-32B-2412)